biancamika/digital-garden-template/_notes/4. Creation/Fast Food Education.md

 An example of cultural hemegonization is ["What can we learn from the new generation of designers?"](https://youtu.be/YCsSKDh8gBg), where Lucas Coehlo talks about how he associated "good design" with his Euro-centric aesthetic of minimalist design, and was only able to question it because of a PoC junior.
 Who can blame him?
 Abundant white space may be a standard for quality design, but it can't be afforded by low-end magazines and East Asian media.
 Many design theories also happen to come from white males born decades ago.
 Due to standardization and fast pacing, fast food education programs limits their students' perspectives.

 Their expression is also limited; student projects are often made with structured templates.
 For instance, ["The case study factory"](https://essays.uxdesign.cc/case-study-factory/) discusses how formulaic case studies make it difficult to diffrentiate UX/UI designers from one another.
 These studies may demonstrate the students' ability to follow the design process, but not their unique thinking, skills, and point of view.
 Having English as the main language adds to this.
 Minorities who aren't able to communicate well in it are sure to struggle, even if they are proficient in the craft.
-Overall, standardized education leads to standardized outputs; those who can't comply to those standards will be seen as of "lesser quality".
+Overall, even if [imposing the logic of factory production on education kills creativity](http://bostonreview.net/forum/higher-education-age-coronavirus/r-h-lossin-andy-battle-resisting-distance-learning), those who fail comply to set standards will be seen as of "lesser quality".

 ##### Equity problems
 Fast food education may be more accessible to more people, but is it equitable?
 According to education researchers Mimi Ito and Justin Reich, digital learning technologies actually exacerbate inequality in learning outcomes in terms of class, race, and gender.
 They also unintentionally reproduce inequality, thanks to bias and social distance between creators and users.
 (See [[Digital learning exacerbates and reproduces inequality]])